redis/Tutorials/src/sq/intro.md

 - Geospatial queries
 - Aggregations

-The Redis Query Engine features you to use Redis as a:
+The Redis Query Engine features allow you to use Redis as a:

 - Document database
 - Vector database